 - 1. Call to Order. - 2.
-Opportunity for members of the public to address the Claims Board on items of interest that are within the subject-matter jurisdiction of the Claims Board. - 3.
-Closed Session Conference with Legal Counsel Existing Litigation (Government Code section 54956.9, subdivision (a)). - a.
+Opportunity for members of the public to address the Claims Board on items of interest within the subject matter jurisdiction of the Claims Board.

+No members of the public were on the public teleconference phone line to address the Claims Board.

+- 3. Closed Session Conference with Legal Counsel Existing Litigation (Government Code section 54956.9, subdivision (a)). - a.
 Heather Randall v.
 County of Los Angeles, et al. Los Angeles Superior Court Case No. 23AVCV00122 b.
-Sheriff's Department's Palmdale Station OSHA Citation Inspection No.: 1513298 c.
-Non-Litigated Claim of Sylvia Martinez
+Sheriff's Department's Palmdale Station OSHA Citation Inspection No.: 1513298

-This medical malpractice lawsuit arises from alleged injuries Plaintiff suffered after receiving care and treatment at High Desert Regional Health Center; settlement is recommended in the amount of \$200,000.
+This medical malpractice lawsuit arises from alleged injuries Plaintiff suffered after receiving care and treatment at High Desert Regional Health Center.